Invited Speakers

 Manfred Kayser (Erasmus University Medical Center Rotterdam, Rotterdam, Netherlands): AI-Driven Insights into the Genetic Basis of Human Facial Variation

-Johannes Krause (Max Planck Institute for Evolutionary Anthropology, Leipzig, Germany): Genetic History of the Western Balkans and the Genetic Impact of Slavic Migrations
+Johannes Krause (Max Planck Institute for Evolutionary Anthropology, Leipzig, Germany): Genetic History of the Western Balkans and the Impact of Slavic Migrations

 Ewelina Pośpiech (Pomeranian Medical University in Szczecin, Szczecin, Poland): Bridging Genomic and Epigenomic Data via Machine Learning for Forensic DNA Phenotyping